 SUBJECT: JROTC Information Paper for Cadets and Their Parents/Guardians

-2. INSTRUCTORS: Lieutenant Colonel (Retired) Brandon Herd – Senior Army Instructor (SAI) and Sergeant First Class (Retired) John Gough – Army Instructor (AI).
+2. INSTRUCTORS: Lieutenant Colonel (Retired) Brandon Herd – Senior Army Instructor (SAI) and Sergeant First Class (Retired) Marty McGraw – Army Instructor (AI).

 3. COURSE OVERVIEW: